Meta Ads are another way to drive installs and engagement, alongside Google and Apple Search Ads.

 💡

-Important note: If you're using Meta Ads to track installs, purchases, and other in-app events, you don't necessarily need App Events.
+If you're using Meta Ads to track installs, purchases, and other in-app events, you don't necessarily need App Events.
 In fact, Facebook no longer maintains App Events and recommends using the Conversions API instead.
 But App Events still work.
 They're just not updated.
-I figured out how to set it up and will stick with it until I decide to migrate.
+If you’re tracking installs/purchases on iOS, don’t forget to add App Tracking Transparency (ATT).
+Otherwise you risk lower match rates and review headaches.

 How does it work